suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

     dsregcmd /status
     ```

 3. In the output under **User State**, verify that **WorkplaceJoined : YES** is displayed.
-This indicates that the user has performed a device registration in Azure AD.
+This indicates that the user has performed a device registration in Microsoft Entra.

 4. Close PowerShell and then sign out of SEA-WS1.